by Valerie Mellema

 Caretakers also report hearing unexplained footsteps in the old Wells hotel, as well as doors shutting even in places where no doors are present.
 Whether it’s the Saloon or the hotel, those who’ve experienced the unexplained phenomena confirm that as soon as you approach the building, the noises immediately stop.

-Whether you see or hear any spirits on your visit to Garnet, you’re experience will be memorable.
-It is eerie and impressive to step back in time in a place distinctly lacking the heavy commercialization and tourist-trappings typical of other ghost towns and historic sites.
-A tour of Garnet is a one of a kind adventure.
+Whether you see or hear any spirits on your visit to Garnet, your experience will be memorable.
+It is eerie and impressive to step back in time in a place distinctly lacking the heavy commercialization and tourist trappings typical of other ghost towns and historic sites.
+A tour of Garnet is a one-of-a-kind adventure.